 - Writers continue to make the same mistakes, even when these mistakes are pointed out again and again

-- The review process takes a long time
+- The review process takes too long

 - Comments and suggestions often contradict one another